 For one, Wawa’s company and employee cultures are grounded in the core company values of caring, honesty, openness, and responsibility.
 This keeps both employees and customers satisfied.

 The company is committed to making sure that its work culture is conducive to success — not just for the company, but for the individual.

-- Associates are offered stock through ESOP, promoting sharing ownership
+- Associates are offered employee ownership through Wawa’s ESOP

 - Employees are offered benefits for health, vision, dental, and retirement

-- A college education is promoted through their scholarship program
+- A college education is promoted through its scholarship program

-- The ownership structure is based around servant leadership
+- The ownership structure is based on servant leadership

-- Paid time off is accrued by employees
+- Paid time off is accrued by employee

-As such, Wawa goes out of its way to keep its customers happy.
+Wawa also goes out of its way to keep customers happy.